 - Ensure employees are knowledgeable about compliance and regulatory requirements to minimize human error.

-- Use backup and recovery software.
+- Use backup and recovery software and services.

-- Use preventive measures such as redundancy, failover and RAID.
+- Use preventive measures, such as redundancy, failover and RAID.

 - Use network or server monitoring systems.

-What is the history of the CIA triad
+The history of the CIA triad